 Final Considerations

-Guatemala is a wonderful country, but it definitely presents a lot of challenges.
-Make sure to purchase a good travel insurance for your trip.
+Guatemala is a wonderful country, but it presents many challenges.
+Make sure to purchase good travel insurance for your trip.
 If you are still unsure whether that is necessary, head over to this post.
 Otherwise, get your travel insurance here.

 Further Readings